facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

    } // namespace facebook::react
    ```

-Let's have a look at the two files we created.
+Let's have a look at the two files we created:

-The `NativeSampleModule.h` file is the header file for a Pure C++ TurboModule.
+- The `NativeSampleModule.h` file is the header file for a Pure C++ TurboModule.
 The `include` statements make sure that we include the specs that will be created by Codegen and that contains the interface and the base class we need to implement.

-The module lives in the `facebook::react` namespace to have access to all the types that live in that namespace.
+- The module lives in the `facebook::react` namespace to have access to all the types that live in that namespace.

-The class `NativeSampleModule` is the actual Turbo Native Mdoule class and it extends the `NativeSampleModuleCxxSpec` class which contains some glue code and boilerplate code to let this class behave as a Turbo Native Module.
+- The class `NativeSampleModule` is the actual Turbo Native Module class and it extends the `NativeSampleModuleCxxSpec` class which contains some glue code and boilerplate code to let this class behave as a Turbo Native Module.

-Finally, we have the constructor, that accepts a pointer to the `CallInvoker`, to communicate with JS if needed and the function's prototype we have to implement.
+- Finally, we have the constructor, that accepts a pointer to the `CallInvoker`, to communicate with JS if needed and the function's prototype we have to implement.

 The `NativeSampleModule.cpp` files is the actual implementation of our Turbo Native Module and implements the constructor and the method that we declared in the specs.